Digital Operational Resilience Notification

 • Independent assurance functions provide additional review where applicable.

-5. ICT Risk Management and Information Security
+5. CT Risk Management and Information Security

 Bitpace applies a risk-based approach to ICT and information security management.